 Can we enhance a designer's ability to empower a brand and deliver information clearly and consistently in an increasingly mobile world?
 The answers may lie, in part, in something that may surprise you -- the typefaces used in devices.

 Writer Armin Vit talks about Southwest Airlines' brand refresh introduced last year and highlights the typographic work by Monotype Studio in developing Southwest Sans.Vit's renewed interest in the rebrand is traced to the collection published jointly by Lippincott and Monotype called Brands with Heart, featuring a “palette of typefaces selected for their distinct personalities and idiosyncratic tendencies as well as their ability to convey the humanistic elements of a brand’s personality.”

-Monotype is a proud sponsor of Le Book CONNECTIONS London.
+Monotype is a proud sponsor of Le Book CONNECTIONS NYC.
 At CONNECTIONS, an international network of creative talent and decision-makers gather under the LE BOOK label to form a new, living, breathing pulse of what’s going on in the world of trendsetting image-making.